St. Petersburg, Florida: Segregation and Civil Rights

 December 1960, people picket in front of local St. Petersburg businesses, in a movement sponsored by the NAACP.
 Tampa Bay Times.

 In 1887, only a few dirt paths led to St. Petersburg, on which African Americans made their way to St. Petersburg.
 Many gained employment building railways, and settled in an area known as Pepper Town, where residents grew pepper.
 The neighborhood existed into the 1960s, and became the first of several black neighborhoods to maintain Jim Crow laws and government regulations that drew boundaries around said African American neighborhoods.
 The first African American church was built in 1894.
 More African American neighborhoods, including Little Egypt, Sugar Hill, and Lincoln Court, were established around the Gas Plant, which developed its own business district.
 A hospital for African Americans was established in 1923.
 Segregation continued in these areas until the 1950s, when black leaders such as Robert Swain advocated for civil rights in St. Petersburg, and obtained building permits after threatening to sue the city for violating his civil rights.

 In 1880, the city was 53% white people to 47% black people.
-The city publicly boasted the Klu Klux Klan klaverns' role in violence, and that they were "always on hand to help intimidate."
+The city publicly boasted the Ku Klux Klan klaverns' role in violence, and that they were "always on hand to help intimidate."
 Law enforcement would enforce racially based curfews.
 By the 1920s, St. Petersburg neighborhoods were segregated.
 In 1914, white residents lynched a black man suspected of murder and rape, and in 1905, after a black man knifed to death the city's police chief, a mob stormed the jail and "shot him to pieces."
-In 1014, John Evans was accused of beating and raping a white woman, and a crowd of 1,500 white residents dragged him from his jail cell and lynched him.
+In 1914, John Evans was accused of beating and raping a white woman, and a crowd of 1,500 white residents dragged him from his jail cell and lynched him.

 In 1944, the Army Service Forces feared race riots, and identified the location of black-owned newspapers and radio stations.
 Emergency orders were broadcast saying: "All liquor stores, bars, dance halls, moving picture theaters and public places, where people may congregate have been ordered closed.
 The streets have been ordered cleared...The congregation of more than three persons at any place is prohibited."

 From 1955 to 1959, black residents organized swim-ins of the segregated beaches and pools.
 The St. Petersburg government responded by closing these venues and arresting participants.
 This continued up to and after the 1957 Alsup v.
 St. Petersburg ruling that St. Petersburg could not segregate beaches or pools.
 In 1959, after continued pressure from residents through swim-in's, the government reopened them as an integrated venues.
 In 1968, the city's mostly-black sanitation workers went on strike for higher wages.
 Integration began in the 1960s, which included restaurants serving black people, integrated washrooms, and blacks hired as bus drivers (1964) and police officers.